 Jessica Morris, MSW/CSW joined the University of Kentucky Training Resource Center in 2009, where she serves as the MATCH Program Coordinator.
 Prior to joining the TRC, she has worked in substance abuse research with incarcerated populations and research involving drug endangered children.
 She holds a Baccalaureate Degree and a Master’s Degree in Social Work from the University of Kentucky.
 Away from work, she enjoys watching UK sports with her husband, reading and baking.

 Christine Sauer, MSW/CSW, joined the Training Resource Center as the Program Director of the Adoption Support for Kentucky Program in May 2012.
-A Florida native, Christine holds a Bachelor of Arts degree in Psychology from Florida Gulf Coast University and moved to Kentucky in 2008 to pursue her Master of Social Work degree at the University of Kentucky.
-Christine has worked with foster and adopted children, troubled teens, served as a Supervisor at a Psychiatric Hospital and has provided case management and support to individuals and families.
-Christine’s favorite time of year is UK basketball season and in her spare time Christine enjoys photography, being outside, traveling, and spending time with her family and dog Heath.
+A Florida native, Christine holds a Bachelor of Arts degree in Psychology from Florida Gulf Coast University and moved to Kentucky in 2008 to pursue her Master of Social Work degree at the University of Kentucky, graduating in 2012.
+Christine has worked with foster and adopted children, teenagers and their families, and has provided case management and support to individuals and families.
+Christine’s favorite time of year is UK basketball season and in her spare time Christine enjoys photography, being outside, traveling, cooking and spending time with her family and dogs.